 Sadly, two weeks later he died from tuberculosis on Christmas Day, aged just 26.
 On 2nd April 1900 Tottenham and Thames Ironworks played a charity match to raise money for Bradshaw's family.

-Other clubs: Liverpool Nomads (amateur), Northwich Victoria; Tottenham (Southern league), Thames Ironworks [West Ham] (Southern league)
+Liverpool Nomads (amateur), Northwich Victoria; Tottenham (Southern league), Thames Ironworks [West Ham] (Southern league)